rwc3030/grant_finders_site_002/architect_notes.md

    - **Status:** Complete
    - **Missing Elements:** No tracking of user interactions with resources.
 This data could be useful for improving the resource offerings.

+## Final Notes
+- Review the following documentation files to ensure they are up-to-date:
+  - `checklist.md`
+  - `next_feature.txt`
+  - `checklist_progress.md`
+  - `architect_notes.md`
+- Confirm that all features and tasks are accurately reflected in the documentation.